amansingh2116/pds_sem1_assignments/README.md

 # pds_sem1_assignments
- B.Stat.
+A collection of basic problems in python from ISI K B.Stat.
 Sem 1 Introduction to programming and Data Structures assignments